Introduction – Why Is It Helpful To Freeze Breast Milk

 3. Label Storage Container By Date

-5. Use Ice Cube Trays To Store Milk
+5. Use Silicone Breast Milk Trays To Store Milk (zero waste)

 6. Store Milk According To Best-By Date